shotover/shotover-proxy/docs/transforms/transforms.md

 E.g. `first_contact_points: ["redis://127.0.0.1:2220/", "redis://127.0.0.1:2221/", "redis://127.0.0.1:2222/", "redis://127.0.0.1:2223/", "redis://127.0.0.1:2224/", "redis://127.0.0.1:2225/"]
 `

 Unlike other redis-cluster drivers, this Transform does support pipelining.
-It does however turn each command from the pipeline into a single request/response operation, buffering results as within different Redis nodes as needed.
-Latency will be different from pipelining with a single
+It does however turn each command from the pipeline into a group of requests split between the master redis node that owns them, buffering results as within different Redis nodes as needed.
+This is done sequentially and there is room to make this transform split requests between master nodes in a more concurrent manner.

-Redis node.
+Latency and throughput will be different from pipelining with a single Redis node, but not by much.

 _Note: Currently Redis-cluster does not support the following functionality:_
 * _Redis Transactions_